Today, we’re sharing 13 ways to feel more organized every day!

 I can completely relate to how easy it is to get sidetracked or sucked down the Pinterest rabbit hole when you’re looking for birthday party ideas.

-If you’re having trouble focusing, consider using a kitchen timer, the alarm on your phone or a timer app to help keep you on track.
+If you’re having trouble focusing, consider using a kitchen timer, the alarm on your phone, or a timer app like The Pomodoro Technique to help keep you on track.

 This is something we have to work on every. single. day.
 Having to clean up a mess twice will ALWAYS take more time than cleaning it up once and maintaining it.